phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Module

 A module is a program unit that contains declarations which formulate the classes and objects in a system.
 Modularity is a property of a system whose modules can be compiled independently, but have connections with other modules.
 A module has two core components: its interface and its implementation.
+JavaScript modules are useful to define a unit of code and how to register a value for the module.
+Additionally, modules allow  units of code to reference other units of code.

 More background reading: